nate-sime/mantle-convection/subduction-zone/README.md

 Generating 3D geometries is **difficult**.
 One must ensure:

-* an appropriate approximations of the slab surface,
+* an appropriate approximation of the slab surface,
 * the B-spline interpolating those points is smooth,
-* the curation of the geometry definitions, volume lables and face labels for the solvers' interpretation,
+* the curation of the geometry definitions, volume labels and face labels for the solvers' interpretation,
 * a high quality mesh with well conditioned cells,
 * appropriate resolution of the mesh resolving material coefficients.